Blaydon Race: Charity and sponsorships

-Each year, the event adopts a local Charity - many thousands of pounds have been raised for them each year.
+Each year, the event adopts a local Charity – many thousands of pounds have been raised for them each year.

-The 2014 and 2015 events were sponsored by the sports retailer Start Fitness.
+The 2014, 2015, 2023 and 2024 events were sponsored by the sports retailer Start Fitness.

-The 2019 event is sponsored by the global software company Sage Group who have their global headquarters in Newcastle upon Tyne.
+The 2019 event was sponsored by the global software company Sage Group who have their global headquarters in Newcastle upon Tyne.

+The 2022 event was sponsored by Costain.

 Local dialect usage

-In keeping with the local flavour of this race, a lot of the instructions for entering, together with subsequent information mailed to competitors, is written in local Geordie Dialect.
+In keeping with the local flavour of this race, a lot of the instructions for entering, together with subsequent information mailed to competitors, are written in the local Geordie Dialect.
 Some translations follow:

-'Divvent wurri if ya moovin withoot ya legs waakin' : don't worry if you find yourself moving without trying to.
+"Divvent wurri if ya moovin withoot ya legs waakin": don't worry if you find yourself moving without trying to.

-'Gan canny pet' : please take care.
+"Gan canny pet": please take care.

-'Wu wivvent charge ye owt extra or tyek any cut from it' : we will pass on to our charity everything you donate.
+"Wu wivvent charge ye owt extra or tyek any cut from it": we will pass on to our charity everything you donate.